jtirana98/Hydra_tackling-CF-in-SFL/README.md

 In order to create the datasets, we have used open-source data.
 In some cases, we utilize the [Flower](https://flower.ai/docs/framework/index.html) library.
 Also, we found out that for the Dominant Label partition, the implementation of MergeSFL was more handful.
 The source code of this implementation can be found  [here](https://github.com/ymliao98/MergeSFL/blob/main/datasets.py).
 Inside our code, we specifically indicate which parts of the code have been used from other assets.
 Specifically, you can find the corresponding references in comments inside the 'get_data.py' file.

 For the implementation of the baseline methods, we built the code from scratch.
 Specifically for the SplitFedv1/v2/v3 and multihead, we could not find the original code of the paper's authors.
-Whereas for MergeSFL we used some part of their code, however, we needed to make plenty of adjustments as the set-up differs significantly (i.e., we have a single machine implementation).
+Whereas for MergeSFL, we used some part of their code.
+However, we needed to make plenty of adjustments as the setup differs significantly (i.e., we have a single machine implementation).

 ## Note on Reproducibility and Open Source Policy

-This implementation code together with the details (e.g., hyperparameter values) provided in the paper and in the code files will allow the reader to reproduce the presented experiments and claims of the paper.
+This implementation code, together with the details (e.g., hyperparameter values) provided in the paper and in the code files, will allow the reader to reproduce the presented experiments and claims of the paper.

 ### References

 [1] Chandra Thapa, Pathum Chamikara Mahawaga Arachchige, Seyit Camtepe, and Lichao Sun.
 Splitfed: When federated learning meets split learning.
 In Proceedings of the AAAI Conference on Artificial Intelligence, volume 36, pages 8485–8493, 2022.

 [2] Yunming Liao, Yang Xu, Hongli Xu, Lun Wang, Zhiwei Yao, and Chunming Qiao.
-Mergesfl:Split federated learning with feature merging and batch size regulation.
+Mergesfl: Split federated learning with feature merging and batch size regulation.
 In 2024 IEEE 40th International Conference on Data Engineering (ICDE), pages 2054–2067.
 IEEE, 2024.

 [3] Chunlu Chen, I Kevin, Kai Wang, Peng Li, and Kouichi Sakurai.
 Flexibility and privacy: A multi-head federated continual learning framework for dynamic edge environments.
 In 2023 Eleventh International Symposium on Computing and Networking (CANDAR), pages 1–10.
 IEEE, 2023.